AsimKhan2019/Resturant-Scanner/USERGUIDE.md

 However, if you would like to use your own account then follow this tutorial in order to generate a new API key - https://docs.microsoft.com/en-us/xamarin/android/platform/maps-and-location/maps/obtaining-a-google-maps-api-key?tabs=windows.

-Remeber to place the API key inside the `AndroidManifest.xml` file.
+Remember to place the API key inside the `AndroidManifest.xml` file.
 Specifically, within this meta-data tag:
 `<meta-data android:name="com.google.android.maps.v2.API_KEY" android:value="YOUR_API_KEY" />`

 ### Syncfusion API